1970s Purple Aluminium Globe Table Lamp

 Manufacturer: Elma, Ljubljana, Slovenia.

-Other versions: Made in many models and colours.
+Other versions: This 1970s purple aluminium eyeball globe table lamp exists in many models and colours.

 These table lamps or desk lamps are often attributed to Gepo, Anvia and Herda, 3 lamp producers from the Netherlands.
 However, these lamps were never made or sold by these companies.

 Elma is a Yugoslavian electrical device company.
 They produced electrical household appliances and lights from a high quality and design.
 Elma is located in Ljubljana, Slovenia.
 Today they produce transformers and relays.
 The ELMA TT company is consist of 4 companies based in Germany, Austria, Slovenia and Serbia.

 All the electric parts are made by VLM Components from Buccinasco near Milan in Italy.
 This lamp has a rare seen version of a switch designed by Achille Castiglioni (1918 – 2002); the VLM 450 switch, made in white and black.

 VLM Components was founded in 1945 in Buccinasco, a small village near Milan, Italy.
 The company is part of the Relco Group, founded in 1967.
 Today they are the owners of the brands Relco, Leuci, Relco Lighting, VLM and Segno.